 Just as directors must balance their right to consult with Farmer Mac's need for confidentiality, so too must they "balance" their fiduciary duties to Farmer Mac against their fiduciary duties to any other entity on whose board they sit or by which they are employed.
 Farmer Mac directors, like directors of any public company, may owe fiduciary duties to other entities, some of which could be considered to be in competition with Farmer Mac.
 Basic principles of corporate law obligate directors in those circumstances to balance the interests of both entities to avoid harming either entity.
-The FCA Regulation provides that:
+The FCA's commentary in connection with the adoption of its initial rule concerning conflicts of interest provides that: